 4. Mix up personalities

-There are so many different types of event attendees: the questioner, the loud talker, the know-it-all, the wallflower, the networker — the list is literally endless.
+There are so many different types of attendees: the questioner, the loud talker, the know-it-all, the wallflower, the networker — the list is literally endless.
 As you plan your event, try to identify these personality traits and mix them up in your event seating.
 This way, there will be an even balance of personalities represented at each table.

 If you’re worried about personalities clashing, assign your guests to tables but not seats.
 In this case, everyone gets to choose who they sit next to.
 “I want my guests to have a good time,” says event designer David Beahm, “so I don’t use rigid social seating rules unless the event calls for a strict protocol.”